System (The Bear): Filming

+The pilot was filmed in July 2021.
 Much of the pilot episode was filmed on location at Mr. Beef, a real family-owned Italian beef sandwich shop in Chicago.
-According to Chris Zucchero, son of the original owner, Joseph Zucchero (who started the place in 1979), the "pilot was shot entirely at Mr. Beef as far as the dining room, but the back of the house stuff was all shot in a separate kitchen.
-Then, when the show got picked up, they built Mr. Beef on a set at the Cinespace in the south end.
-They did it to a T, down to the stains on the wall.
-It was sort of a symbiotic thing they were doing, going to the set and then coming to Mr. Beef.
-It was amazing to see.
-And they still filmed the second season at Mr. Beef too, outside and in the front."
+According to Chris Zucchero, son of the original owner, Joseph Zucchero (who started the place in 1979), the "pilot was shot entirely at Mr. Beef as far as the dining room, but the back of the house stuff was all shot in a separate kitchen."
+The kitchen space for the pilot was a production rental called Trogo, a pop-up restaurant space on Diversey Avenue.

 The cinematographer for the pilot was Adam Newport-Berra.
 Due to a combination of factors, including the configuration of the building's lights and the reflective stainless steel fixtures, there was very limited RF bandwidth available for use by the production sound team on the pilot shoot.
 They made do with wireless microphones, and one experienced boom operator, and any deficiencies in the recorded sound were patched over by dialogue editor Evan Benjamin and re-recording mixer Steve "Major" Giammaria.